History

 - Introducing bioinformatics in general and genomics in particular into the undergraduate curriculum, while providing students with a research experience;

-- Establishing an inclusive and open partnership at a scale that can tackle big (megabase) projects requiring many student investigators working in parallel;
+- Establishing an open partnership at a scale that can tackle big (megabase) projects requiring many student investigators working in parallel;

 - Modeling “team science” that requires substantive contributions of the lead investigator, the participating faculty, and the students, as well as expertise from colleagues in computer science and in genome sequencing, in a mutually supportive and beneficial collaboration;